Illinois-IoT/main-project/tutorials/day5/day5.md

 }
 ```

 There are four basic data types in JavaScript: string, number, boolean, and array.
 They are self-explanatory.
 Other than these, everything in JavaScript is an object, which can be seen as a collection of properties and functions.
 You can access the properties or functions by the form `objectName.propertyName`or `objectName.functionName`.
 For example, `document` is a very important object that represents the whole HTML document you’re visiting.
-It consists of a bunch of properties, such as `document.lastModified` which is the date on which document was last modified.
+It consists of a bunch of properties, such as `document.lastModified` which is the date on which the document was last modified.
 It also has a variety of functions (called methods.)
-One of the most useful ones is `document.getElementById()` which returns the element of certain id on the page.
+One of the most useful ones is `document.getElementById()` which returns the element of a certain id on the page.
 Through `document` object, JavaScript enables interactivity for the webpage.

 To use JavaScript, you enter this code on a new line, just before the closing `</body>` tag in the HTML document: